Timely and FREE Inherited IRA Help and Information

 beneficiary was her living trust.
 He was wrong...

 expired from the date of death and when I demanded copies of the

 last recorded beneficiary form, the client got the phone call

 you DON'T WANT!
 It was too late to disclaim a bad beneficiary

 designation on this inherited IRA annuity.
 A

 half million dollar IRA annuity was forced to be payable to the estate!

 Inherited IRA Hell, but it isn't Heaven either.
 The 43 year

-mounting.
+signed beneficiary form naming her trust as the primary beneficiary.
 The agent is guilty of a malpractice event for

 giving false information that was trusted and relied on.